 How to get the signature red color

 Restaurants usually add a lot of red food coloring to tandoori chicken and tikkas.
 We’ll keep it toxin-free with beetroot powder.
 I have also purchased plant-based food coloring at Whole Foods.
+And more recently, I have started to use tomato paste instead, and it has worked well.

 How to cook tandoori chicken on the stovetop